SwellRT/swellrt/wave/doc/swellrt/Editor.md

  }
 ```

-*selection.isCollpased*, boolean value, true iff range has same start and end positions.
+*selection.isCollpased*, boolean value, true iff range has same start and end positions, that is, if is a caret,

 *selection.getFocusBound()*, gets the y-bounds of the cursor position.

-*selection.getSelectionPosition()*, coordinates of the current selection start relative to a provided element, for example:
+*selection.getSelectionPosition()*, coordinates of the current selection start relative to a parent element, for example:

 ```js
 {